adamralph/adamralph.github.com/_posts/2012-07-09-breaking-changes-in-xbehave-net-0-11-0.md

     Given(() => foo = new SomeDisposable())                      // 1

 Even though the expression returns an object, the compiler knows it can ignore this and chooses overload 1.
 The big problem now is, because there is no registration of the object, it will not be disposed.
-This was the source of all my agonizing.
+This was the source of all my agonising.
 If the change caused compilation errors, developers would be forced to revisit, and fix, the call sites.
 However, in this case, the code will still compile and execute but the returned object will no longer be disposed.
 In order to fix this, we need to add a call to `Using()`...

     Given(() => foo = new SomeDisposable().Using())              // 1